isaacazuelos/tsundoku/docs/manual.md

 $ tsundoku details TITLE
 ```

-Shows you everything it known about a book in your pile.
-This shows not just information you've added about the book, but also where you are in reading it.
+Shows you everything known about a book in your pile.

 #### `start`